2021 information for papers will be published in early September.

 - Arts and Music, Commerce, Science

-- ECON 210 is recommended for economics majors with a good background in first-year statistics for whom an appreciation of the econometric and statistical tools in widespread use in economic analysis would be invaluable.
-It is also one of the required papers that students intending to proceed to postgraduate programmes (MEcon, MBus, Honours, PGDip) in economics must include in their Bachelor's degree programme.
+ECON 210 is recommended for economics majors with a good background in first-year statistics for whom an appreciation of the econometric and statistical tools in widespread use in economic analysis would be invaluable.
+It is also one of the required papers that students intending to proceed to postgraduate programmes (MEcon, MSc, Honours, PGDip) in economics must include in their Bachelor's degree programme.

 - More information link